Dealing with Feelings of Despair: An Entrepreneurial Perspective

-Man made laws can be broken.
-But natural laws delivers a consequence in return for all of our actions.
-When your expectations don’t take these natural principles (aka, laws) into account, it’s only a matter of time before you suffer a devestating failure.
-This is why I say that expectations which don’t take Natural Law into account are a foreshadwing of despair, depression, and/or apathy.
+Man-made laws can be broken.
+But natural laws deliver a consequence in return for all of our actions.
+When your expectations don’t take these natural principles (aka, laws) into account, it’s only a matter of time before you suffer a devastating failure.
+This is why I say that expectations that don’t take Natural Law into account are a foreshadowing of despair, depression, and/or apathy.

 So, while I agree with Edmund Burke when he said “Never despair, but if you do, work on in despair…” I think we should also examine our expectations, and make sure that they don’t set us in conflict with Natural Principles.